2019 Grant Awards

 PBJ Connections partners with local schools to provide A PONY, an equine assisted psycho-educational program that focuses on leadership, empowerment, positive self-image, and coping skills.
 PBJ will be working in collaboration with Granville Village Schools.
 The Granville Community Foundation is proud to support this innovative program.
 Learn more about PBJ Connections.

 Granville Historical Society

 Archives and collections are two of the chief missions of the Granville Historical Society in its role as the “community’s collective memory.”
 This year, a Granville Community Foundation grant will be used to purchase archival boxes for storing Granville publications, historic ledgers, and other ephemera representing the history of the community.
-Funds will also cover conversion of VHS tapes of key Granville interviews and events.
 Learn more about the Granville Historical Society.